iamdeepak92/threads-scraper/README.md

 This application provides three API endpoints to fetch user-related data from the Threads app.

+## About Threads

+Threads is a text-based app built by Meta to rival Twitter.
+The app became available on July 6th, 2023, to users in more than 100 countries.
+Threads was built by the Instagram team, allowing Instagram users to log into Threads through their Instagram account.
+The app bears many similarities to Twitter, from its layout to its product description.

 ## Prerequisites

 - ⚙️ Node.js (version 12.20.0 or higher)